cyverse-archive/DiscoveryEnvironmentBackend/README.md

 When the builds are done, they're moved into the top level builds directory.

+To create RPMs of the services, you'll need a CentOS 5 system with rpm-build, leiningen, and lein-iplant-rpm installed.
+The build-all.clj script looks for two environment variables when building RPMS: BUILD_RPMS and BUILD_NUMBER.
+BUILD_NUMBER is used as the release in the RPM.

+RPMs aren't necessary for most builds and are likely to be deprecated in the future.

 ## Building a specific project

 For the Leiningen projects, you'll want to create the checkouts symlinks first.
 They help make sure that you're developing against the latest version of our libraries.